Impairment harmonised standard

 Alternative questions on impairment

-The Washington Group (WG) set are alternative set of questions that can be used to measure impairment.
-The WG was set up by the UN Statistical Commission.
+The Washington Group (WG) set are an alternative set of questions that can be used to measure impairment.
+The WG was set up by the United Nations (UN) Statistical Commission.
 It developed measures that addressed the lack of internationally comparable measures of disability.
-The short set of question asks if a person is able to do certain things, like hear, even if using a hearing aid.
+The short set of questions asks if a person is able to do certain things, like hear, even if using a hearing aid.
 It then uses the responses to determine if a person would be classified as disabled.

 The output from these questions is not comparable to this harmonised standard.
 The UK does not use the WG set of questions as they are not consistent with the 2010 Equality Act.

-However, the UK does endorse their use as a tool in countries that do no already have valid measures of disability in place.
+However, the UK does endorse their use as a tool in countries that do not already have valid measures of disability in place.

 Inclusive Data Taskforce and GSS Harmonisation Workplan